 100 Daingerfield Road

 Students will be notified no later than March 1 regarding the status of their application.

-The National Community Pharmacists Association (NCPA) Executive Residency provides an integrative experience in business skills and association management to an outstanding doctor of pharmacy graduate.
-Through a year of project based learning at NCPA headquarters, the resident gains a deeper understanding of the organization and its role in supporting community pharmacists.
-Upon completing the program, the NCPA resident is well-trained to tackle his or her professional endeavors with confidence, proficiency, and resources for success.
+The National Community Pharmacists Association (NCPA) Executive Residency provides an integrative experience in business skills and association management to an outstanding Doctor of Pharmacy graduate.
+Through a year of project-based learning at NCPA Headquarters, the Executive Resident gains a deeper understanding of the organization and its role in supporting community pharmacists.
+Upon completing the program, the NCPA Executive Resident is well-trained to tackle his or her professional endeavors with the knowledge, confidence, and proficiency for success.

 Faculty Liaison of the Year

 The Merriam Webster definition of advisor reads: "a person who gives advice especially professionally".
 NCPA relies on faculty advisors to be a more constant point of contact between students and NCPA.

 NCPA does not expect nor require the faculty advisor to plan or attend chapter events, help recruit and retain chapter members, or However, NCPA knows that there are advisors who consistently go above and beyond in helping students and student chapters, and we would like to recognize them for their efforts.